-In addition to regular public transit services, programs run by TriMet and the Milwaukie Center24 provide transportation to senior citizens and disabled persons.
-The Milwaukie Center offers the Dial-a-Ride program that runs from Hillside Park (a Clackamas Housing Authority property shown in Figure 3-17) to the Milwaukie Center and the grocery store on a weekly basis.
-In addition, the Transportation Reaching People program allows the scheduling of rides from their homes to medical appointments for the disabled and citizens over the age of sixty.
-The Catch-a-Ride program offers similar services to those living in Hillside Park.
-Fees for these services are a suggested donation of \$1.
+In addition to regular public transit services, programs run by TriMet and the Milwaukie Center23 provide transportation to senior citizens and disabled persons.
 The Milwaukie Center's transportation program provides four transit opportunities.
 Daily buses provide door-to-door service to and from the Center for lunch, shopping, and other activities.
 These buses have wheelchair-lift capacity, and phone-in requests are available with 24-hour notice.
 User fees are charged for the daily service.
 Rides are \$1.50 one way or \$3 per day to the Milwaukie Center.
 Rides are \$2 one way to the grocery store or \$4 round trip.
 Riders may purchase a 5-, 10-, or 20-ride card.
 Scholarships are available for riders who need financial assistance.

 TriMet operates a fixed-route shuttle service (#152) between the Milwaukie Transit Center and Clackamas Town Center which stops at the Center.
 Transportation Reaching People (TRP) offers volunteer-provided services to take elderly/disabled residents for medical appointments, shopping, and personal needs.
 TriMet LIFT is a door-to-door transportation service for people who are unable to ride regular buses due to disability.
-Additionally, TriMet offers the LIFT Paratransit Program.
 This program targets those who are unable to use public transportation due to a disability or disabling health condition, and covers areas 3/4 of a mile past the outermost portions of TriMet's bus and light rail (MAX) services.
 These services are available on appointment from 4:30 am to 2:30 am, seven days a week.
 Cost is \$1.60 each way.